Goutamchoudhary/Netflix-Clone/README.md

 ***

   A full stack MERN application built using ReactJS, React Hooks, React Router, Material UI, Saas Styling, ExpressJS, NodeJS, and MongoDB.
   REST API is used to perform the CRUD operations for user, movies/tvshows, featured list, and collection list with MongoDB Cluster.
+If the user is logged in as admin, all the data related to movie/tvshow lists and featured list is being created using REST APIs via HTTP POST method.
+Since there is no admin dashboard created so all those HTTP requests are made through POSTMAN.
 Axios library is used to fetch or create data to MongoDB server via HTTP requests.
-  ExpressJS is used which is a back end web application framework for NodeJS.
+ExpressJS is used which is a back-end web application framework for NodeJS.

 **Note:** This application is containerized using docker containers.
 This container can be used to deploy the application on Microsoft Azure, AWS or GCP.